VASCULARIZED LYMPH NODE TRANSFER (VLNT)

-Lymphaticovenous anastomosis (LVA) involves the use of superfine microsurgery to join lymphatic channels in the affected area directly to nearby veins.
+Lymphaticovenous anastomosis (LVA) surgery involves the use of superfine microsurgery, or “supermicrosurgery” to join lymphatic channels in the affected area directly to nearby veins.
+This creates additional outflow pathways to drain the excess lymph fluid.
 The lymphatics are quite small, typically approximately 0.1 mm to 0.3 mm in diameter.
 The procedure employs specialized techniques and superfine surgical sutures sewn with the aid of an adapted high power microscope.

-The procedure can be an effective and long-term solution for extremities.
-Patients must have excess fluid in the arm or leg with pitting issues to be candidates for this procedure.
-After the procedure, many patients significantly decrease or eliminate the use of their compression garments.
+LVA surgery can be an effective and long-term solution for arms or legs.
+Patients must have swelling that is mostly excess fluid to be good candidates for this procedure.
+Published studies by Dr. Granzow and others have shown that LVA surgery has significantly decreased or eliminated the use of their compression garments.

 SUCTION-ASSISTED PROTEIN LIPECTOMY (SAPL)

-SAPL has been found to be successful in treating excess fat and protein-rich solids found in advanced stages of Lymphedema.
-It must be emphasized that the SAPL technique is NOT the standard cosmetic liposuction technique.
-The procedure must be performed using specific parameters, methods, and protocols, many of which have been initially developed and studied by Dr. Hakan Brorson in Malmo, Sweden.
-Specific training in this method is required, of which Dr. Granzow has taken in Sweden with Dr. Brorson.
-Patients are candidates if the swelling in the limb is due to deposition of fat, protein, and fibrotic tissue with non-pitting edema.
+SAPL surgery can produce massive, permanent reductions in arms or legs of patients with even longstanding, chronic, solid-predominant lymphedema.
+It must be emphasized that the surgical technique used in SAPL surgery is NOT the standard cosmetic liposuction technique.
+The surgery must be performed using parameters, methods, and protocols before, during and after surgery.
+Specific training in this method is required.
+Patients are good candidates if the swelling in the limb is due to deposition of fat, protein, and fibrotic tissue with non-pitting edema.